 Each sequence took just under two seconds.
-She made sixty cuts, in total.
+She made sixty cuts in total.
 After just two scant minutes, Eliana lifted the drill a final time and locked it in place.
 Her arms trembled with pent up tension as much as the effort of working the mechanism.

 The metal smoothed under her attention.

+Eliana permitted herself this small moment of possession of a device on which she had lavished so much attention.
 She twisted the winding lug a few times.
 The second hand began its movement.
-To test the accuracy, she held her wrist up to the working clock above the workbench.
+To test the accuracy, she held her wrist up to the working clock on the wall.
 The second hand of the watch tracked in time.
-They made their revolutions: once, twice, the two timepieces ticking seconds off in perfect synchronization.
+They made their revolutions: once, twice, both timepieces ticking in perfect synchronization.

 The mechanical coughing became more urgent.

 Eliana raced to the ladder of the workshop and climbed up the rungs.
 She opened the hatch.
 As always, she prepared as best as she could for the blast of heat coming from the surface, but it still shocked her body.
 Even under the stars on a relatively cool mid-January night, the warmth was oppressive.
 Immediately, she felt sweat forming on her back.
 Eliana lived in a nocturnal world.
 She had heard stories of the old days, before The Burning, when people had done their work in the daytime and slept at night, but she could not really imagine it.

 Her workshop was on the edge of Waskaganish.
 She had an unobstructed view towards the center of town.
 To her right, her air conditioner nestled close to the ground, humming along contentedly.
 It inhaled the dusty breeze, filtering and cooling it before exhaling clean, cool air into the living spaces below.

 Eliana sneezed.
 She hated the surface.
 She wasn’t sure what was worse, the ever-present grit blowing in the wind or the heat.